scottgchin/delta5_race_timer/doc/Hardware and Software Setup Instructions.md

 ```

 ### Receiver Node Arduino Code:
-1. Open '/delta5_race_timer/src/delta5node/delta5node.ino' in the Arduino IDE.
+1. Open '/delta5_race_timer/src/delta5node/delta5node.ino' in the Arduino IDE

-2. Configure 'i2cSlaveAddress' in the setup section of the .ino.
+2. Configure 'i2cSlaveAddress' in the setup section of the .ino

-3. Upload to each Arduino receiver node changing 'i2cSlaveAddress' each time.
+3. Upload to each Arduino receiver node changing 'i2cSlaveAddress' each time